Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 # Work Logic

+In the following JHelioviewer and SWHV are used interchangeably.
+They refer to the Java client of the Helioviewer system available at <https://github.com/Helioviewer-Project/JHelioviewer-SWHV> and subject of this project.
+The term JHV3D refers to a similar software, outcome of SRE-SM/JHV3 "Time-Dependent 3-D Visualisation of Solar Data" project, available at <https://github.com/Helioviewer-Project/JHelioviewer>.
+A big part of the work performed during the CCN2 phase was merging of ideas from JHV3D into SWHV.

-The current system architecture is presented in Chapter 3, the interfaces of the JHelioviewer client are presented in Chapter 4, the current design of JHelioviewer is presented in Chapter 5, while the Chapter 6 presents the identified tasks for the CCN2 phase, together with a proposed implementation.
-For several tasks, at the time of the current version of this document (MS6), the work was already performed, therefore the present tense is used.
-For the work to be performed for the MS7, the future tense is used.
+The current system architecture is presented in Chapter 3, the interfaces of the JHelioviewer client are presented in Chapter 4, the current design of JHelioviewer is presented in Chapter 5, while the Chapter 6 presents the identified tasks for the CCN2 phase.

 Chapter 7 presents a traceability matrix for the tasks, as well as the assigned priority and the milestone for delivery.
 Features already delivered will be subjected to refinement and refactoring as new functionality becomes available in the client-server system.

 # System Architecture #

-The following figure depicts the architecture of the Helioviewer System as installed on the ROB server.
+The following figure depicts the architecture of the Helioviewer system as installed on the ROB server.
 For the purpose of this project, the focus is on the interaction between the JHelioviewer client and the Helioviewer server.

 ![Helioviewer system architecture][architecture]